Desi Boyz: Inspiration

-Plagiarism

-The basic plot and even some of the scenes of the movie have been lifted from various Adam Sandler movies like Reign Over Me, Billy Madison and Big Daddy.

 Production

-In Sudhir Mishra's movie Yeh Saali Zindagi (2011), Singh played the role of an aspiring singer from Delhi who goes to Mumbai to get fame and money.

 Desi Boyz started filming on 7 November 2010, and completed shooting in May 2011.
 The film was to feature Sonam Kapoor as the lead actress, but she declined the film.
 There were also rumours of the film being offered to Anushka Sharma, but she denied this.
 Eventually, Deepika Padukone and Chitrangada Singh were finalised as the female leads.
 This marks the collaboration of Kumar and Abraham after Garam Masala.
 Padukone was seen opposite John Abraham for the first time and Singh starred opposite Akshay Kumar in her first commercial venture.

 After short on extras for a scene at Oxford University, the film used website StarNow.com to recruit extras for filming.
 The first theatrical trailer was released on 23 September 2011, alongside Mausam, whilst the second trailer was released alongside Ra.One on 26 October 2011.

 Release

-Desi Boyz got an A (adults only) certificate from Central Board of Film Certification, although the makers were expecting a U/A certificate.
+Desi Boyz received an A (adults only) certificate from Central Board of Film Certification, although the makers were expecting a U/A certificate.
 The movie released in the United States on 23 November 2011 for the Thanksgiving Holiday weekend and released in India two days later on 25 November 2011.

 Reception

+Critical reception

 Taran Adarsh gave the film 2 stars, owing to the "tedious and least compelling second hour".
 However, he praised the chemistry of the lead actors, commenting that "the camaraderie between Akshay and John is piping hot".
 Raja Sen of Rediff.com gave 1.5 stars calling it a disaster.
 Aniruddha Guha gave the film 2 stars, and called it "more than tolerable", despite recalling that "the film did make [him] laugh out loud about twice."
 Subhash K. Jha gave the film 3.5 out of 5 Stars calling "highly entertaining sex comedy movie having Smart, sassy, sexy and sparkling with dark audacious humour".
 The film mainly received positive reviews from the Times of India gave a verdict of "Good".
 Indiaglitz gave it 4 stars.
 Glamsham gave it 3 stars.
 Sify gave it 3 stars as well.
 Komal Nahta also gave it 3 1/2 stars.